-Even so there are many things to see and do here including discovering its history, culture, museums, and more.
+Even so, there are many things to see and do here, including discovering its history, culture, museums, and more.

 Cuisine and Wines

-There are variations in the cuisine across the different regions of the country, depending on which other countries they are geographically close to.
+There are variations in the cuisine across the country’s different regions, depending on which other countries they are geographically close to.

-The Dalmatia region, for example, which is in the south of the country, has many Mediterranean and Italian influences, and includes seafood, vegetables and pasta.
+The Dalmatia region, for example, in the south of the country, has many Mediterranean and Italian influences and includes seafood, vegetables and pasta.

 Weather and climate

-The inland regions have a mainly continental climate so they get relatively hot in the summer and cold in the winter and there’s often snow, especially in the higher elevations.
+The inland regions have a mainly continental climate, so they get relatively hot in the summer and cold in the winter, and there’s often snow, especially in the higher elevations.

 It’s a different story along the Adriatic Coast – the climate here is more Mediterranean, and they experience great sunshine every year.